keyboard_arrow_up

 Actuator

-A device in a closed-loop control system that translates the control signal of the final control element into action by the control device.
+An essential device in closed-loop control systems, translating the control signal from the final control element into action by the control device.

 Adjustable Speed